TGiles/static-site/blog/posts/2020/htmlToPdfCI.md

 ### Which argument parser to use?

 I've used [Commander.js](https://www.npmjs.com/package/commander) in the past to create Node CLI applications, and so I started with this.
-However, it doesn't have an easy prompt interface from what I could tell.
+Unfortunately, it doesn't have an easy prompt interface from what I could tell.
 I wanted to have an experience similar to [release-it](https://www.npmjs.com/package/release-it) and AWS' SAM CLI.
 Because of this, I pivoted my CLI over to using [inquirer](https://www.npmjs.com/package/inquirer) because of its easy to use prompts and the fact that release-it uses it.